FWolfe/Zomboid-Modding-Guide/README.md

 If the original mod's file is `shared/OriginalCode.lua`.
 Naming your patch `shared/NewCode.lua` will cause your file to load first (N before O), but naming it `shared/PatchCode.lua` will load after (O before P).

-*Check the console.log and pay attention to which files get loaded first*
+*Tip: Check the console.log and pay attention to which files get loaded first*

 Another more robust solution is to **_delay overwrite code using events_**.
 Assume the mod we want to overwrite the function `someRandomFun()` in a mod:
 ```lua